WangLy28/cpo_lab1_variant-5/README.md

 ## Design notes

 - For a Hash Map, I specify that the number of times it finds a space is 10, so the maximum allowed is 10 elements with the same Hash value.
 The growth factors for the Hash map can be set by yourself, but only if the Hash map is initialized, and then by default if more space is needed.
 My design is for positive numbers only.

-- Unit test and PBT
+- Advantages and disadvantages of PBT test

-  - Unit testing helps developers write code that improves quality and reduces bugs.
-But Writing unit tests adds to the programmer's workload.
-  - PBT test coverage is wide.
-In some cases, PBT can find bugs that the unit tests did not.
+  - Advantages: For individually constructed data structures,

+    equality tests can be performed using their properties rather

+    than just the basic modes and data types already provided.

+  - Disadvantages: The logic of this test is still controlled by

+    humans, so there are still omissions.